How to Protect Yourself from Identity Theft

 A security freeze is one of the most effective ways to prevent identity theft.
-A security freeze allows consumers to proactively “lock up” their credit information so no one can access it without your permission.
-This prevents a thief from falsely using your information to establish new credit such as to take out a new mortgage, apply for a credit card, or get financing.
+A security freeze allows you to proactively “lock up” your credit information so no one can access it without your permission.
+This prevents a thief from using your information to establish new credit, like taking out a new mortgage, applying for a credit card, or get financing.
 A security freeze will not lower your credit score or prevent you from getting a copy of your own credit report.
 A security freeze will protect your credit information from third parties.

 How do I request a security freeze?

 Write each of the three credit bureaus.
-A sample request letter can be found at www.dojmt.gov/consumer/consumer.
-Provide at a minimum your name, address, Social Security number, and the $3 fee unless you are an identity theft victim.
+You can find a sample request letter at www.dojmt.gov/consumer/consumer.
+Provide at least your name, address, Social Security number, and the $3 fee unless you are an identity theft victim.
 If you are a victim, provide a copy of the police report of identity theft.
 Send separate letters to each of the three credit card bureaus.

 What is a Fraud Alert?

 People who suspect they may be an identity theft victim can have a special message called a fraud alert placed on their credit reports.
 It tells credit issuers there may be fraudulent activity on the account.